createdbypete/createdbypete.com/_posts/articles/2013-03-20-installing-gitlab-on-mac-os-x-and-mac-os-x-server.markdown

 ```

 #### What's better than one Python?
 Two apparently!
-We need to create a symlink for Python for compatibility reasons not relating to OS X but for some other Linux distributions that are in limbo between version 2 and 3 of Python.
+We need to create a symlink to Python for compatibility reasons not relating to OS X but for some other Linux distributions that are in limbo between version 2 and 3 of Python.

 ```bash
 sudo ln -sv /usr/bin/python /usr/bin/python2
 python2 --version # Should be Python 2.7.X
 ```

-We also need Pygments for colourful syntax highlighting.
+We also need to install Pygments for colourful syntax highlighting.

 ```bash
 sudo easy_install Pygments
 ```

-## Create Git user account
+## Create user accounts

 Gitolite and Gitlab need a user to operate as.
 In OS X you can create this user using the GUI via System Preferences or via the command line like we are about to do.
 For this example I recommend the command line due to the extra options we need to set.

+#### The Git user

-Create a new group called `git` with the ID of `1050` (check that id is available with `id -g 1050`, you should get `No such user` as a response).
+Create a new group called `git` with the ID of `1050`.

 ```bash
 sudo dscl . -create /Groups/git